 - Job‑search logs

 Create a summary spreadsheet showing before/after income and expenses, tracking support payments and the time you spend with your child.
-Our Managing Partner Christopher Migliaccio (B.A. in Accountancy) brings financial rigor to complex income cases.
-Cross‑check your packet with the OAG “Modification Journey” upload list to avoid gaps (Texas Attorney General; Child Support Resources).
+Cross‑check your packet with the Texas Office of the Attorney General (OAG) “Modification Journey” upload list to avoid gaps.

 File the Right Way in DFW Courts